-Political Status: The Belsize Residents Association is a non-political body.
-Our policy statement on our non-political status can be seen here.
+Political Status: The Belsize Residents Association was a non-political body.

 Planning: The Belsize Residents Association’s detailed responses to Camden Council’s Local Development Framework proposals in 2010 had a good deal of influence on the final shape of the document.
-In commenting on planning applications we generally attempt to ensure that Camden Council abides by the policies set out in that Framework and in the Belsize Conservation area statement..
+In commenting on planning applications we generally attempted to ensure that Camden Council abided by the policies set out in that Framework and in the Belsize Conservation area statement..

-Neighbourhood Forum and Local Development Plan: The BRA will strongly support moves in Belsize to set up a local development forum and create a local development plan as provided for under the Localism Act 2011.
+Neighbourhood Forum and Local Development Plan: The BRA strongly supported moves in Belsize to set up a local development forum and create a local development plan as provided for under the Localism Act 2011.

-Estate Agent Boards: The BRA supports Camden Council’s ban on Estate Agents boards in the Belsize and Hampstead conservation areas.
-If you wish to report a board in these areas, contact email@example.com or Gary Bakall (020 7974 5618) at Camden Council, giving the exact address of the property affected and the name and telephone number of the agent as it appears on the board.
-Boards should normally be removed within two weeks of notifying the council.
+Estate Agent Boards: The BRA supported Camden Council’s ban on Estate Agents boards in the Belsize and Hampstead conservation areas.
 A fuller explanation of these rules and details of the roads covered by the ban, is available here.

-High Speed 2: The BRA is very concerned about the likely impact of construction work for the High Speed 2 railway line which will run across the southern part of Belsize.
-The BRA has submitted a Petition to Parliament, see here , seeking mitigation of the effects of HS2 construction works on Belsize and expressing ecological and heritage concerns.
+High Speed 2: The BRA was very concerned about the likely impact of construction work for the High Speed 2 railway line which will run across the southern part of Belsize.
+The BRA submitted a Petition to Parliament, seeking mitigation of the effects of HS2 construction works on Belsize and expressing ecological and heritage concerns.
 A Petition is a formal document drafted in a special form.
 It is a request to be heard by a Parliamentary Select Committee on issues set out in the Petition.

-Streets and Transport: The BRA aims aim to strike an appropriate balance between the needs of walkers, cyclists, drivers and public transport users and to seek the best solutions for Belsize residents.
-We raise issues of concern with Camden Council and aim to respond to all consultations undertaken by the council on issues likely to be of concern to members.
-These may include issues such as licensing policy, gambling policy etc. Responses are formulated by the committee having regard to any comments they may receive from members.
-Current council consultations are listed here.
+Streets and Transport: The BRA aimed to strike an appropriate balance between the needs of walkers, cyclists, drivers and public transport users and to seek the best solutions for Belsize residents.
+Issues of concern were raised with Camden Council and we responded to all consultations undertaken by the council on issues likely to be of concern to members.
+These included issues such as licensing policy, gambling policy etc. Responses were formulated by the committee having regard to any comments they received from members.

 Constitution: Our constitution can be found here